ASTex-ICube/semiproctex/README.md

 #### Tools

  Windows binaries are available [here](http://igg.unistra.fr/people/semiproctex/PPTBF_Structures_Bin.zip).
 We provide two tools for experimenting with the PPTBF model:
- * real-time PPTBF viewer/designer [GPU-accelerated]
+ * a real-time PPTBF viewer/designer [GPU-accelerated]
- * PPTBF synthesizer from parameter file [GPU-accelerated] (for procedural PPTNF and binary structures synthesis)
+ * a PPTBF synthesizer from a PPTBF parameter file [GPU-accelerated] (for procedural PPTBF and binary structures synthesis)

+ Check [this file](PPTBF_file_format.txt) to get a description of the PPTBF file format.

 ### Semi-Procedural Texture Synthesis